Ribble Valley

 Ribble Valley is a local government district with borough status in Lancashire, England.
 Its council is based in Clitheroe, the largest town.
 The borough also includes the town of Longridge and numerous villages and surrounding rural areas.
 It is named after the River Ribble.
 Much of the district lies within the Forest of Bowland, a designated Area of Outstanding Natural Beauty.
+Ribble Valley has a rich history especially its connections in folklore, the most infamous being the Pendle Witch Trails.

 The neighbouring districts are Pendle, Burnley, Hyndburn, Blackburn with Darwen, South Ribble, Preston, Wyre, Lancaster and North Yorkshire.

 History

 The district was created on 1 April 1974 under the Local Government Act 1972, covering the whole area of four former districts and parts of another three, which were abolished at the same time: